The-CEAS-Library/Data_Manipulation_with_Python/README.md

 # Data_Analysis_with_Python
-Third workshop in a series of four workshops
+Third workshop in a series of four workshops.

+Building on topics of the "Introduction to Python" and "Intermediate Python" workshop.
+Basic knowledge of Python or attendance these workshops is strongly recommended.

 ### Data Analysis with Python